HangfireIO/Hangfire.io/_drafts/hangfire-1.8.0-rc3.md

 <img alt="Full Width for Dashboard UI" src="/img/full-width-dashboard.png">

-#### Optional Dark Mode Support
+#### Dark Mode Support

 Dark mode support comes for the Dashboard UI with this release.
-However, since different Dashboard UI extensions aren't currently prepared for that, it's enabled only when `UseDarkModeSupportForDashboard` method is called during the configuration.

-<pre><code>configuration
-    .UseDarkModeSupportForDashboard()</code></pre>

-After making the call above, dark mode will be triggered automatically based on system settings, allowing automatic transitions.
+It is enabled by default and is triggered automatically based on system settings, allowing automatic transitions.

 <img alt="Dark Mode for Dashboard UI" src="/img/dark-mode.png">